…some of which could come in handy in today's society.

 I discovered this list a while ago and thought it would make an interesting blog.

 1) FLEXIBLE GLASS

 Lots of stories from ancient times describe incredible inventions, some purported to be real and others attributed to magic and wizards.
-It's fair to say them most of them are nothing more than fanciful tales with no relationship to reality.
+It's fair to say that most of them are nothing more than fanciful tales with no relationship to reality.
 However…when three separate historians describe something, it wouldn't hurt to take a closer look.
 One such story comes from the reign of Emperor Tiberius Caesar and tells of a glassmaker who came to his court with a drinking bowl.
 The Emperor threw it on the stone floor where it merely bent rather than shattering.
 He had the man beheaded because he feared the flexible glass would undermine the value of gold.
-Some speculate that this tale presages the development of tempered glass, but even that doesn’t bend, leaving the truth lost to the ages.
+Some speculate that this tale presages the development of tempered glass, but even that doesn't bend, leaving the truth lost to the ages.

 Some truly great inventions came from unlikely sources which is how you'd explain Starlite.
 Jane's International Defense Review contained the first announcement of Starlite, a revolutionary insulation created by hobbyist Maurice Ward in the 1980s.
 Live TV tests showed the material keeping an egg completely raw after 5 minutes of a blow torch.
 Several noted scientists vouched for its incredible ability to resist heat and impact.
 Unfortunately, Ward died in 2011 before sharing the secret of Starlite to anyone and the material hasn't been seen since.